 Gregg received his undergraduate degree in Sociology with a Music Minor from Colgate University and his Master’s degree in Nonprofit Management with a Global Studies Concentration from Northeastern University.

 Kelly Blackburn is a native Massachusetts resident and has been living and working in the Boston area for the past 15 years.
 She has an undergraduate degree in biochemistry and master’s degrees in both education and health administration.
 For the past 20 years, Kelly has worked in the pharmaceutical industry in the drug development arena, and has been instrumental in three transformational drug approvals in three different therapeutic areas.
-She is currently Vice President, Clinical Development EIP Pharma as well as consultant to LogicBio Therapeutics working on a CNS drug for Alzheimer’s Disease and a genome editing therapy respectively.
+She is currently Vice President, Clinical Development at EIP Pharma, as well as consultant to LogicBio Therapeutics working on a CNS drug for Alzheimer’s Disease and a genome editing therapy respectively.

 Alongside her industry experience, Kelly is an active member in the community, having held board positions at Worcester Academy and WGBH.
 She received the Varsity Club Award in 2013 from Worcester Academy for excellence in athletics and professional career.
 Additionally, Kelly has worked with the Department of Children and Families (DCF) for the last 15 years as a volunteer foster care review panel member as well as a foster mother.
 In 2013, she was named as Area Foster Mother of the Year.
 Active participation in the community and helping to give children and their families hope of a brighter future remain cornerstones of Kelly’s mission.